ActMem: Bridging the Gap Between Memory Retrieval and Reasoning in LLM Agents: The ActMem Framework

-\textbf{Semantics edge generation.} Following clustering, for each fact cluster, we calculate the pairwise similarity between facts and add a semantic edge between any two nodes whose similarity exceeds a predefined threshold.
+\textbf{Semantics edge generation.} Following clustering, for each fact cluster, we calculate the pairwise similarity between facts and add a semantic edge between any two nodes whose similarity exceeds a semantic threshold $\tau$.

 \textbf{Raw causal edge generation.} Within each cluster $C_k$ and each dialogue session, we prompt the LLM to identify potential causal edges.
-Let $\mathcal{H}_{k}$ be the set of candidate pairs $(f_i, f_j)$ identified by the model as potentially causal (i.e., $f_i \to f_j$):
+Let $\mathcal{H}_k$ be the set of candidate pairs $(f_i, f_j)$ identified by the model as potentially causal (i.e., $f_i \to f_j$):

-\textbf{PMI-based hallucination filtering.} A major challenge in using LLMs for causal mining is ``causal hallucination" where the model identifies spurious correlations as causation.
+\textbf{PMI-based hallucination filtering.} A major challenge in using LLMs for causal mining is ``causal hallucination'' where the model identifies spurious correlations as causation.
 To verify the candidate edges in $\mathcal{H}_k$, we employ a verification mechanism based on Pointwise Mutual Information (PMI).
 It quantifies the information gain provided by the antecedent fact $f_i$ for generating the consequent fact $f_j$.
 We define the verification score $S_{\text{PMI}}$ as the reduction in the negative log-likelihood of generating $f_j$ when conditioned on $f_i$: